canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 To make Kafka work, we also need a zookeeper charm so add that to the canvas and connect it to Kafka.

-Next click the Deploy button, this will spin up the relevant machines and install the required software.
+Next click the Commit changes button, this will spin up the relevant machines and install the required software.

 ### Deploy via CLI